 Using influencers allows a brand to focus their niche market directly, rather than hoping individual customers find their way to the brand.
 This means that brands are spending on a form of advertising that will positively reach their target niche, rather than a mass audience that may or may not require the product.
 For example, Instagram influencer @butterandbeauty exclusively posts various collections of makeup and beauty products for the following base that likes to keep updated on these trends.

 No one likes ads cluttering their social media feeds.
 So, when we see a paid brand ad on our timelines, our eyes glaze over and scroll past it without a second thought.
 Followers are already purposefully following the influencers’ social media accounts because they enjoy the content.
 This is better for the brand because followers want to explore the content influencers post, rather than avoid it.

 If a consumer already knows about a product and is considering making the purchase, seeing an influencer with the product might be enough to convert them into a paying customer.
 In fact, seeing an influencer with the product is often the tipping point for customers to buy the product.

 It may seem that everything influencers say is scripted.
 However, influencers typically do not work with brands they don’t support.
 They are transparent when a product they are promoting has been gifted to them by a brand and give honest reviews.
 Brands ought to take comfort in this because a useful review from an influencer carries value.

 9. Grow Following

-An obvious benefit to using influencers is increasing a brand’s social media followings.
-When a brand’s handle is used in an influencer’s campaign, there is an inevitable traffic to the brand account.
+An obvious benefit to using influencers is increasing a brand’s social media following.
+When a brand’s handle is used in an influencer’s campaign, there is inevitable traffic to the brand account.
 Although this is not the fastest way to grow following, nor the primary goal of using influencer promotion, it certainly is a nice perk.

 10. Looking at the Numbers